unicode-org/message-format-wg/spec/formatting.md

        1. Append U+2068 FIRST STRONG ISOLATE to `out`.
        1. Append `fmt` to `out`.
        1. Append U+2069 POP DIRECTIONAL ISOLATE to `out`.
+1. Emit `out` as the formatted output of the message.